VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Introduction

-In addressing this challenge, we first note that it is infeasible for LLMs to directly output control actions in text, which are typically driven by high-frequency control signals in high-dimensional space.
+In addressing this challenge, we first note that it is impractical for LLMs to directly output control actions in text, which are typically driven by high-frequency control signals in high-dimensional space.
 However, we find that LLMs excel at inferring language-conditioned \emph{affordances} and \emph{constraints}, and by leveraging their code-writing capabilities, they can compose dense 3D voxel maps that ground them in the visual space by orchestrating perception calls (e.g., via CLIP~\cite{radford2021learning} or open-vocabulary detectors~\citep{gu2021open,kamath2021mdetr,minderer2022simple}) and array operations (e.g., via NumPy~\cite{harris2020array}).
 For example, given an instruction ``open the top drawer and watch out for the vase'', LLMs can be prompted to infer: 1) the top drawer handle should be grasped, 2) the handle needs to be translated outwards, and 3) the robot should stay away from the vase.
-While these are expressed in the text form, LLMs can generate Python code to invoke perception APIs to obtain spatial-geometric information of relevant objects or parts (e.g., ``handle'') and then manipulate the 3D voxels to prescribe reward or cost at relevant locations in observation space (e.g., the target location of the handle is assigned a high value while the surrounding of the vase is assigned low values).
+By generating Python code to invoke perception APIs, LLMs can obtain spatial-geometric information of relevant objects or parts and then manipulate the 3D voxels to prescribe reward or cost at relevant locations in observation space (e.g., the handle region is assigned high values while the surrounding of the vase is assigned low values).
 Finally, the composed value maps can serve as objective functions for motion planners to directly synthesize robot trajectories that achieve the given instruction \footnote{The approach also bears resemblance and connections to potential field methods in path planning~\cite{hwang1992potential} and constrained optimization methods in manipulation planning~\cite{toussaint2022sequence}.} , without requiring additional training data for each task or for the LLM.
 An illustration diagram and a subset of tasks we considered are shown in Fig.~\ref{fig:teaser}.